powsybl/powsybl.github.io/pages/documentation/grid/formats/cim-cgmes.md

 Optional property that defines the threshold below which a bus is considered to be balanced for the load flow status of the `TopologicalIsland` in reactive power.
 If the sum of all the reactive power of the terminals connected to the bus is greater than this threshold, then the load flow is considered to be divergent.
 Its default value is `0.1`, and it should be used only if the `iidm.export.cgmes.export-load-flow-status` property is set to `true`.

 **iidm.export.cgmes.export-sv-injections-for-slacks**
-Optional property to specify if the total mismatch left after power flow calculation at IIDM slack buses should be exported as an SvInjection. `true` by default.
+Optional property to specify if the total mismatch left after power flow calculation at IIDM slack buses should be exported as an SvInjection.
+This property is set to `true` by default.

 **iidm.export.cgmes.sourcing-actor**
 Optional property allowing to specify a custom sourcing actor.
 If a Boundary set with reference data is provided for the export through the parameter `iidm.import.cgmes.boundary-location`, the value of this property will be used to look for the modelling authority set and the geographical region to be used in the export.